-86 See Russell, Greek Declamation, 10-11 for a discussion of the relation of the progymnasmata to complete speeches.
+$^{^{86}}$ See Russell, Greek Declamation, 10-11 for a discussion of the relation of the progymnasmata to complete speeches.

-The subjects of the exercises at this earlier stage were often mythological figures whereas historical themes were commonly used in declamation.87 Ruth Webb describes the process of progymnastic learning in the following way:
+The subjects of the exercises at this earlier stage were often mythological figures whereas historical themes were commonly used in declamation.
+87 Ruth Webb describes the process of progymnastic learning in the following way:

 By offering examples of his own composition, the teacher will imprint them $(tupo\bar{o})$ on his students' minds, so that they can imitate (mimeisthai) them.
 The two verbs reveal strikingly how Theon wished to think of the educational process he was representing: through his compositions, he shapes, even brands, the students' minds.
 The student, in turn, learns by imitation, by aping the actions of his master until he is able to produce an analogous work of his own.
 In this way, he learns to imitate the processes, not merely the forms, of composition.
-As described by Theon, it is an intellectual formation which takes root at the level of habit.88 century CE (i.e., Quintilian and Theon89), but progymnastic exercises likely date much earlier and were already well established by the time Luke began his education.^{9°} Four versions of the progymnasmata dating from the first to the fifth century CE are extant: Aelius Theon (first
+As described by Theon, it is an intellectual formation which takes root at the level of habit.
+88

+Our extant literary sources do not begin to feature the progymnasmata until the first century CE (i.e., Quintilian and Theon89), but progymnastic exercises likely date much earlier and were already well established by the time Luke began his education.90 Four versions of the progymnasmata dating from the first to the fifth century CE are extant: Aelius Theon (first